John Brown's last speech: Rev. Samuel Leech

 In his firsthand account written and published 50 years later, Leech stated the following.

 "Brown's statement was not exactly sustained by the facts.
 Why had he collected the Sharpe's rifles, the pikes, the kegs of powder, many thousands of caps and much war-like material at the Kennedy farm?
 Why did he and other armed men break into the United States Armory and Arsenal, make portholes in the engine house, shoot and kill citizens, and surround their own imprisoned persons with prominent men as hostages?
 But everybody in the court house believed the old man when he said that he did everything with a solitary motive, the liberation of the slaves."

 Modern commentary

-Brown's speech contains what two modern writers have called "lies"; Alfred Kazin called it Brown's "great, lying speech".
-It is not correct that he helped slaves escape from Missouri "without the snapping of a gun on either side".
-One man, David Cruise, was killed.
-And his statement that he was not trying to start a slave insurrection does not jibe with many other comments he made before the raid.
-Yet according to Brown's biographer David S. Reynolds, "the Gettysburg Address similarly glossed over disturbing details in the interest of making a higher point.
+Modern critics have challenged the veracity of John Brown's framing of events; Alfred Kazin called it Brown's "great, lying speech".
+Brown's biographer David S. Reynolds claims, "The Gettysburg Address similarly glossed over disturbing details in the interest of making a higher point.
 Lincoln left out the bloody horrors of the Civil War, just as Brown minimized his bloody tactics."

 Also according to Reynolds, with this speech, both North and South stopped seeing Brown as only an irritating extremist.
 It was clear that he was a Christian and an American.
 The South scrambled to denounce him as simply a villain.
 The North began to regard him as a hero.
-The need to abolish slavery immediately was no longer a fringe position in the North.

 The cross † indicates that the speech appears on page 1.

-The asterisk * indicates that speech is accompanied by discussion or other related news.
+The asterisk * indicates that the speech is accompanied by discussion or other related news.